lucas-batier/mowing-detection/README.md

 ## Date grid

-To create the dategrid, launch the `dategrid.py` script.
-It is created by searching for a SENTINEL-1 - SENTINEL-2 correspondancy (according to their high revisit frequency, SENTINEL-1 images are selected by nearest-neighbours approximation)
+The dategrid is created by searching for a SENTINEL-1 - SENTINEL-2 correspondancy (according to their high revisit frequency, SENTINEL-1 images are selected by nearest-neighbours approximation)

+`dategrid.py` script:

+*Input*

-*EXAMPLE* to process all images (tiles, years) containing in the parentfolder
+- `--folder` path to the parentfolder containing *tile/year/SENTINEL-X/**

+*Output* [All in the script folder]

+- `dategrid.csv` dategrid correspondancy between SENTINEL-1 and SENTINEL-2

+*Example*

 <pre>
 python3 dategrid.py --folder path/to/parentfolder